ramamoplearn/AWSSTUDYNOTES/Career Notes.md

 - Enjoy work
 - Increase your influence at work at 15% per year
 - If you did not increase your influence for 3 years, see to have a 45% increase in influence inn the third year
-- In one way to measure influence is $$$ / Compensation
+- One way to measure influence is $$$ / Compensation
--
+  - So get your compensation to increase by 10-15% each year, this can be annual or cummulative every 5 years